-A national historic site, Stephen Avenue Walk is a major central shopping street with the distinctive character of a late-nineteenth-century retail street scape.
+A national historic site, Stephen Avenue Walk is a major downtown pedestrian mall with the distinctive character of a late-nineteenth-century retail streetscape.
 Situated along 8th Ave SW (Stephen Avenue), it spans five blocks from 1 St SE to 4 St SW.
 Amidst a diverse mix of boutiques, galleries and department stores, you'll also find local vendors at kiosks sporting handmade and one-of-a-kind wares.
 If you're after some authentic cowboy duds, do not miss Riley & McCormick.
 Adding to the ambiance, buskers and musicians perform year-round while the summer stage features a changing roster of performers.
 When hunger takes over, try a beef or bison sausage from a street-corner hot dog cart – pile on the mustard and the sauerkraut!

-The city’s only central shopping centre, the CORE is the ultimate luxury shopping experience.
+The city’s only downtown shopping centre, the CORE is the ultimate luxury shopping experience.
 Tour through 160 stores spanning several blocks without having to go outside.
-Popular high-fashion stores include the flagship Holt Renfrew (think Selfridges).
+Popular high-fashion stores include the flagship Holt Renfrew (think Saks Fifth Avenue).
 And not only is the shopping awe-inspiring, the CORE also features the largest point-supported structural skylight in the world.
 When you need to rest your feet, Devonian Gardens, Calgary's only indoor public park with 10,000 shrubs, fish-filled ponds and 550 tropical palm trees is a literal oasis.

 Kensington has undergone some dramatic transformations, but has maintained its status as one of the best destinations in the city for shopping local.
 Want tea?
 Check.
-Sweets?
+Chocolate?
 Check.
 Skincare?
 Check.
 The list goes on.
 Kensington is home to an eclectic mix of more than 250 shops and services offering everything from wine and cupcakes to contemporary furniture, books, art supplies and a fabulous toy store.
-It's all an easy walk stroll across the river from the city centre.
+It's all an easy walk stroll across the river from downtown.